 “We have to do some soul searching,” Obama says about Republicans’ refusal to acquiesce to his gun control agenda.
 No. Mr. President, you need to do some soul searching.

-On Sunday, December 6th at 8:00PM EST, President Obama will address the nation from the Oval Office about the steps our government is taking to fulfill his highest priority: keeping the American people safe.
-The President will provide an update on the ongoing investigation into the tragic attack in San Bernardino.
-The President will also discuss the broader threat of terrorism, including the nature of the threat, how it has evolved, and how we will defeat it.
-He will reiterate his firm conviction that ISIL will be destroyed and that the United States must draw upon our values – our unwavering commitment to justice, equality and freedom – to prevail over terrorist groups that use violence to advance a destructive ideology.
+From the White House: On Sunday, December 6th at 8:00PM EST, President Obama will address the nation from the Oval Office about the steps our government is taking to fulfill his highest priority: keeping the American people safe.
+The President will provide an update on the ongoing investigation into the tragic attack in San Bernardino.… Continue Reading

 As tragedy descended Wednesday on San Bernardino, California, a dangerous haze of political correctness descended on our leaders and the media, who refused to recognize the attack for it almost certainly was: Islamist extremist terrorism.
 For days, people have been talking about the possibility that what happened Nov.
 13 in Paris could happen here.
 Nineteen… Continue Reading

 President Obama Thursday used his Thanksgiving address to lecture Americans about generosity, suggesting opposition to admitting Syrian refugees stems from a lack of it and comparing the Syrians to the Pilgrims.
 From the address: On this uniquely American holiday, we also remember that so much of our greatness comes from our generosity . . .
 I’ve been… Continue Reading